Bothwellhaugh: Decline and flooding

 The pit shut in May 1959 as flooding in the pits which went under the River Clyde meant that pumping became a major cost.
 The houses had fallen into poor state of repair and sewage was becoming a problem.

 The site of the village has now been flooded to produce Strathclyde Loch, within Strathclyde Country Park. about ten miles south-east of Glasgow.

 The Bothwellhaugh name is retained in a set of football/rugby pitches operated by North Lanarkshire Council, near to the M&D's amusement park and the Raith Interchange of the M74 motorway / A725.
+Bothwellhaugh was used as the name of a nearby development by Miller Homes in Bothwell, with one of the streets being named Pailis Crescent in honour of the old village.

 Memorial

 There is a cairn at Strathclyde Park to remember the village.
 Former residents of the village hold an annual reunion, meeting at the cairn.
 A memorial to the village and visitor centre has been proposed at the old Raith farm workers cottage.